insideclojure/insideclojure.github.io/_posts/2022-06-15-partitioning.md

 ## Performance

-There was a lot of performance testing done but some highlights here (tests run using Java 11, best time of large set of trials reported).
+There was a lot of performance testing done but some highlights here (tests run using Java 11, best time of large set of trials reported) and the changes in [CLJ-2713](https://clojure.atlassian.net/browse/CLJ-2713).

 {% highlight clojure %}
 (dotimes [_ 1000]